VictorQueiroz/sarg/README.md

 # sarg

-Simple unit testing runner that will travel through your files letting you know what happened
+Simple unit testing runner that will travel through your files letting you know what happened.
+Simple fast and with TypeScript definitions included!

 ## Installation